 On their way to becoming doctors, medical students pledge, “Primum non nocere,” or in a rough English translation of the Latin phrase — “First do no harm.”
 This oft-quoted axiom reinforces the notion that medical care, no matter how well intentioned, carries potential risks.

-Despite their rigorous training, doctors can – and sometimes do – make “knee-jerk” decisions that could potentially harm more than heal, asserts David L. Katz, MD, founding director of the Yale-Griffin Prevention Research Center.
+Despite their rigorous training, doctors can make “knee-jerk” decisions that could potentially harm more than heal, asserts David L. Katz, MD, founding director of the Yale-Griffin Prevention Research Center.
 And patients, trusting the authority that comes with a white coat and stethoscope, sometimes agree to tests and treatments that could hurt them.

 Katz also points to a study in Critical Care Medicine that illustrates how providing “futile treatment” — in other words, giving critical care to patients who have no hope of surviving — diverts resources away from patients who stand to benefit from care.
 “The misallocation of resources in this case is again the product of inertia, going with the prevailing flow, or — reflex,” he asserts.

-Whenever your doctor recommends a test or treatment, Katz suggests asking these three questions to ensure you’re getting the appropriate care:
+Whenever your doctor recommends a test or treatment, Katz suggests asking three questions to ensure you’re getting the appropriate care.

 Find out why your doctor is making the recommendation.
 What condition does he think you have?
 How does the test he’s suggesting diagnose this condition?
 How does the treatment work?
 How effective is it?
 Do you absolutely need this test or treatment?
 Will the test provide information that will substantially alter the treatment plan?

 Chances are another treatment exists for your condition.
 Quinolones aren’t the only antibiotics that combat bacterial infections.
 Your doctor has other several classes from which to choose.